mathematicalthinking/vmt/README.md

 Its confusing when you click de-select but then nothing appears to happen because you're still hovering over it
 1. Transitions not working on dropdown (not a huge deal right now)
+### Rooms
+1. have the rooms order from newest to oldest, so when a new room is created its right at the top of the list and visible to the user
+1. Filter is broken... myRooms seems to list every room i've ever entered including duplicates

 ## Bugs
 1. ~~We need to disable all buttons related replaying and interacting with the room